jpann/TDSMBasicPlugin/README.txt

 This is the start of a basic TDSM plugin.

-Not much here at the moment but I will use it as a test project for different TDSM plugin commands and I'm also working on exporting the Terraria items into an XML file.
+Operator commands:

+/give <item> <stack size> <player>

+- Item: Name of the item.
+- stack size: How many of the item to give.
+- player: Name of player to give item to.

+/heal [player]

+- player: Name of player to heal/mana restore.
+If this is left out, it will heal you.

+Server commands:

+exportitems <type>

+- type: Right now this only supports a type of 'json'